‘YOU’LL NEVER WALK ALONE’ CONCERT 19TH October

 A little quiet spell coming up for a few weeks while we hone up the concert programme .
 It gets busy in September and continues to be hectic all the way to Christmas.
 Keep an eye on tbe diary.

 We are sad to report the passing of Mavis Padley, the wife of our longest serving member Ron who, you may recall, we recently visited in the Meadows Care Home where they both lived.
 The funeral is on Monday 12th August at 1pm at St. Martin’s Church, Alfreton; the choir will be there to support Ron at this very difficult time and be singing one of our, and his, favourite songs, which we know as Ron’s Song, because he donated it to the choir some years ago.
 Thoughts and prayers go out to Ron and the family.

-As you know, the highlight of the year was our performance at the Royal Albert Hall; what you may not know is the amount of work that goes in to this event.
+As you may know, the highlight of the year was our performance at the Royal Albert Hall; (click to see the story) on what you may not know is the amount of work that goes in to this event.
 Learning the pieces is one thing ( some of them being arduous), taking practice time on a weekly basis and 3 trips to Huddersfield for collective rehearsal adds to the commitment.
 We did, however, manage to perform our usual concert at the Community Hall, Alfreton (with proceeds on behalf of St Martins Church) on 11th of May; as usual we were wonderfully supported and entertained by Samantha Nighton and Hannah Ball.

 On 30th of June, we attended St Peter’s Church, Stonebroom and joined the junior choir for an evenings entertainment.
 July the 1st was our visit to Belper River Gardens where we were blessed with some beautiful weather and a very happy and enthusiastic audience.